 Any scene where the Nazi mooks are winning.
 Tag, somebody else is it.

-There's a shot in the manga of one of the Naziseating a baby.
+There's a shot in the manga and OAV of one of the Naziseating a baby.
 NAZI VAMPIRES EATING BABIES.
 There is NO pretty way of putting it.

-The chapter in the manga of the Millenium vampires massacring the entire population of London.
+The Millenium vampires massacring the entire population of London.

 Let's expand the horror a bit.
 Imagine you're a normal citizen of London, walking around on a cool evening.
 Suddenly, you hear the sound of airships.
 And then Nazis, a group that everyone thought was done for good, come flying down and begin killing everyone in sight.
 Worse still, they seem to be absolutely invincible, and are turning the entire populace into zombies.
 Then you see more blimps hovering overhead.
 Thank goodness, it's the Catholic Church!
 And then they join in the slaughter as well.
 Face it, any civilian in London is boned.